Alpha footage of Horizon’s multiplayer leaks, revealing Fortnite-style character models

 — Life at Guerrilla (@LifeAtGuerrilla) December 16, 2022

 Across both Reddit and ResetEra, alpha footage and screenshots are available to see.
 Reddit user BirdonWheels, who posted the video, claims that the 12-minute-long alpha footage dates back to the summer of 2020.
 With this in mind, it’s understandable that the video depicts unpolished character models and environments.

 However, we’re able to glean that Horizon’s multiplayer project may be trying to replicate a more cartoony vibe.
 Much of what’s shown is similar to Fortnite’s art and environments.
 Some of the proportions of the characters draw comparisons to Rare’s Sea of Thieves.

 The gameplay also suggests there may be some cross-platform performance between the PlayStation ecosystem and PC.
-In the video, “join PC” and “join PS4” options can be seen, though it remains to be seen how fluid the cross-platform performance may be upon launch.
+In the video, ‘join PC’ and ‘join PS4’ options can be seen, though it remains to be seen how fluid the cross-platform performance may be upon launch.

 It’s important to remember that since this is alpha footage dating back three years, a lot can change in the development pipeline.
 Given that Guerrilla Games has already announced its plans to create a unique look for the game, it’s probably safe to say that this style could be a taste of the final design.
 However, the interface shown and other aspects could shift and change prior the the project’s release.